code4ape/cdp4j/README.md

 How it is tested
 ----------------
-cdp4j is regularly built and tested on Windows 10 and Ubuntu.
+cdp4j is regularly built and tested on Windows 10, Ubuntu, Centos and macOS.

 Support & Bug Report
 --------------------
-Please report your bugs and new features by e-mail ([support@webfolder.io](mailto:support@webfolder.io)). github issues is only used by cdp4j developers.
+Please report your bugs and new features by e-mail ([support@webfolder.io](mailto:support@webfolder.io)).
+GitHub issues is only used by cdp4j developers.